martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 client's communication with the server.
 This removes DNS and DNS resolution from the attack surface.

-Using the combination of FQDN(s), IP address(es), and application service type, the client MUST construct its list of reference identifiers in accordance with the following rules:
+Using the combination of FQDN(s) or IP address(es) plus optionally an application service type, the client MUST construct its list of reference identifiers in accordance with the following rules: